katemcg93/PANDS-Problem-Sheet/README.md

  <br/>

-   ## Week 4 Labs <br/>
+   ## Week 4 <br/>
-For this lab, the task was to ask the user to input a whole, positive number.
+For this task, the task was to ask the user to input a whole, positive number.
 The next step was to check if the number was odd or even.
 If even, the number should be divided by two and if odd, multiplied by three and one added.
 The programme should end once the calculation got to one.

 To accomplish this, I included three loops in my programme.
 The first loop checks whether the value entered by users is a digit or letters.
 If they enter letters, the programme will feed back that they failed to enter a valid number, and repeat until they enter a digit.